zombience/audio_analyzer/README.md

 defaults to "I", this is the key to press during play to switch audio input methods (e.g. microphone, line in, etc)

+## Future Developments and Plans ##

+* i plan to create a polymorphic structure for fx, instituting a base class and interface for ease of extensions and custom fx
+* i will implementing windowing on bands, so that audio data is more realistic / accurate
+* variable number of bands will be implemented for more or less detail